Rubendewit/demo-dpg/README.md

 There are still (many) improvements to be made.
 Due to limited time, the following points have not been picked up, but all are good contenders to improve the application.

+### Technical improvements

+The `LoadMore` component still has some issues that I'd like to resolve.
+After loading all of the data, `LoadMore` should be removed.
+I have not yet built logic to detect when all Houses are retrieved, and having the loader remain there is confusing.

+I would also spend some more time on `LoadMore` to improve visibility detection.
+If `LoadMore` remains visible after fetching data, the visibility status isn't updated, which prevents more data from being fetched.

 ### Performance

 Most notably, we can gain some performance improvement by pre-rendering all House pages with `getStaticPaths`.